conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/sql-topics.md

 ---
-sidebar_position: 1
+sidebar_position: 3
-title: Logical topics
+title: SQL Topics
 description: A logical representation of a topic that a Gateway client will see
 ---
 # Logical topics